Leadership & Staff

 Leslie is a former newspaper reporter and former teacher at The King’s Christian Academy.
 She earned her bachelor’s degree in history at the University of Chicago and her master’s in journalism at the University of Michigan.

 After 14 years covering government and environmental issues in Lancaster, PA, and suburban Philadelphia, she spent 10 years raising two daughters with her husband, John.
 Once the girls were in school full time, she returned to the workforce, teaching a journalism course at St. Mary’s College of Maryland for a year and then joining the faculty at The King’s Christian Academy, which her children attended.
 She taught Bible to high school freshmen and English language arts to middle schoolers and high schoolers.

 She retired from KCA after 11 years but writes for nonprofit organizations and pens fictional works.
 Her current project is a children’s book.
 Leslie loves spending time with her husband.
 Together, they enjoy cycling around St. Mary’s County and kayaking on the waterways around the Chesapeake Bay.
 They attend Faith Bible Church in Mechanicsville.

 I am a native of Sioux City, Iowa.
 My wife Sheri is from Harlan, Iowa.
 We met in Sioux City and were married in 1969.
-I graduated from Mount Marty University in 1973 with a BS Degree in Anesthesia as a Certified Registered Nurse Anesthetist.
+I graduated from Mount Marty University in 1973 with a B.S. in anesthesia and as a Certified Registered Nurse Anesthetist.
 In 1976 we both put our lives into the hands of our great Savior, Jesus Christ.
-We moved to Leonardtown, MD in 2005 where I took a position on the Anesthesia Staff at St. Mary’s Hospital.
+We moved in 2005 to Leonardtown, MD, where I took a position on the anesthesia staff at St. Mary’s Hospital.
 I retired in 2017 and Sheri and I have made Leonardtown home for our final years.
 We want to spend those years in the service of our Lord and to the Body of Christ in St. Mary’s County.